-If your watering tray is larger than the top of your planting tray use your fingers or cut a piece of cardboard to fit inside the tray.
+If your watering tray is larger than the top of your planting tray, use your fingers or cut a piece of cardboard to fit inside the tray.

-We want to compact the potting mix in order to level the soil in the tray and smooth the surface.
+We want to compact the potting mix to level the soil in the tray and smooth the surface.
 If you don’t compact the soil before seeding, it might settle unevenly when watered, thus causing the seeds to clump together.

 Smoothing the surface also makes it easier to spread the seeds evenly across the surface and move them around afterward if they are not uniformly distributed.